bryn51/smartcitizen-SCS-PMB-2-wind-rain/README.md

 	"GET_RAIN_INTVACC"

-Start and Stop commands respond with an 'Ack' = 1 Reading commands send the reading as a 4 byte Float value
+Start and Stop commands respond with an 'Ack' = 1 whilst 'GET' (Reading) commands send the reading as a 4 byte Float value

+In operation; the two sensors are read independently of I2C requests within the 'Loop()' function.
+Sensors are read every 'N' microseconds.
+Reading values populate reading arrays that are read when I2C makes a request; which simply fetches the latest reading values.